conan-io/docs/reference/commands/remote.rst

 .. code-block:: bash

-    $ conan remote enable --help
+    $ conan remote enable -h
     usage: conan remote enable [-h] [-v [V]] [--logger] remote

-    Enable all the remotes matching a pattern
+    Enable all the remotes matching a pattern.

     positional arguments:
       remote      Pattern of the remote/s to enable.
 The pattern uses 'fnmatch' style wildcards.

     optional arguments:
       -h, --help  show this help message and exit
       -v [V]      Level of detail of the output.
-Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-    --logger    Show the output with log format, with time, type and message.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger    Show the output with log format, with time, type and message.

 conan remote list